 - In a small mixing bowl off to the side, place the créme fraîche and add a couple tablespoons of the egg & sugar mixture.
 Whisk together until the créme fraîche is lighter and smoother.
 Then add the créme fraiche mixture to the main bowl which holds the egg & sugar mixture.
 Don't use the electic or stand mixture to combine.
 You want to keep as much air in the eggs as possible now, so you are going to gentle whisk by hand the créme fraîche into the mixture until smooth (maybe 30 seconds).
 Set aside for a moment.

-- In a large bowl, mix together the flower, baking powder, salt and lemon & orange zest.
+- In a large bowl, mix together the flour, baking powder, salt and lemon & orange zest.

 Combine the Egg & Sugar & Créme Fraîche mixture with the Dry Ingredients